 Traditionally in France, cheese is served after the main course before the dessert.
 It is always offered as a course.
 I have never eaten with French friends and not had a cheese course.

-Note: Strong cheeses from France, such as blue, should be served/eaten last otherwise it overpowers your taste buds.
-You won’t be tasting a mild goat cheese very well after a bite or two of Roquefort.
+Pro French Cheese Tip: Strong cheeses from France, such as blue, should be served/eaten last otherwise it overpowers your taste buds.
+You won’t be tasting mild goat cheese very well after a bite or two of Roquefort.

 Pairing Wine and Cheeses From France:

 There are wine stores on every corner in Paris, known as a “Cave,” which specialize in wine.
-They are always happy to suggest a wine that will pair with your best French cheeses.
+They are always happy to suggest a wine that will pair with the type of French cheese you have chosen.
 Often wine from the same region where the cheese is produced makes the perfect pairing.

 Don’t be surprised if the vendor at the fromagerie touches your cheese.
 They are checking for ripeness, especially if you tell them when you plan to eat the cheese.